CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Domain transfers present specific security challenges for the DomainAuth protocol:

 1. **Waiting Period:**
-   - Organisations SHOULD delay implementing DomainAuth until at least the maximum TTL (90 days) has elapsed since the domain was registered or acquired.
+   - Organisations SHOULD delay implementing DomainAuth until at least the period specified in {{maximum-validity-period}} has elapsed since the domain was registered or acquired.
    - This prevents the DNSSEC chain from the previous owner from remaining valid.
 2. **Signature Validity After Transfer:**
    - Signatures created before a domain transfer remain cryptographically valid.